-Total 2001 reportable toxic release inventory chemical releases to air, water, and land and waste transferred off-site for treatment, disposal, and recycling decreased compared with the amounts reported for the Y-12 Complex in 2000.
+Total 2002 reportable toxic releases to air, water, and land and waste transferred off-site for treatment, disposal, and recycling increased compared with the amounts reported for the Y-12 Complex in 2001.
+This increase was due primarily to increases in off-site recycling of Freon and metals and due to a slight increase in consumption of coal at the Steam Plant.
+The following describes the reported chemicals for the Y-12 Complex.